 When consumers have questions, talking to a real person can be the easiest way to get answers.
-That's where a company's call centre comes in.
-A personalised and relevant phone call can help you earn new customers and keep existing ones.
+That's where a company's call center comes in.
+A personalized and relevant phone call can help you earn new customers and keep existing ones.
 Learn three ways your brand can provide a great caller experience.

 Consumers are 2.8X more likely to call from a search ad for businesses in the telecom and finance verticals.